zabio3/godolint/README.md

 ## Rules

-An implemented rules.
-(Dockerfile lint rule provided by [hadolint](https://github.com/hadolint/hadolint))
+The following is a list of the implemented rules.
+Dockerfile lint rule provided by [hadolint](https://github.com/hadolint/hadolint)

 | Rule                                                         | Description                                                                                                                                         |
 |:-------------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------|